KaOSx/kaosx.github.io/_docs/index.md

 Ctrl-Shift-S
 ```

-It will take 10-20 seconds to gather all info and will return with a pop-up window.
-That window contains a link you can click on and will take you to gist at github.
+It will take 10-20 seconds to gather all info and will return a link which will take you to ptpb.
 You can check the report there, or directly right click the link to copy and paste it in the forum, a bug report, a G+ post or provide it in IRC.

 ### Info to provide for Installation Issues
 {: .offset}